Ciabatta

 Use an electric mixer with paddle or hook.

-Take the biga and mix with water to soften and break into clumps.
+Take the biga and mix with water to soften and break into

 Add the yeast, and salt.